enonic/old-xp-doc/doc/operations/configuration.rst

 target
   Path to which the request is sent.

-In the second example, mapping ``b``, a site is mapped to the root of the URL, which would be normal in production environments.
+In the second example, mapping "intranet", a site is mapped to the root of the URL, which would be normal in production environments.

 In the third example, the admin site is mapped to ``enonic.com/admin``.